noahgibbs/demiurge/CONCEPTS.md

 even if it's declared in multiple places for human convenience.
 If you're used to programming with Ruby classes, this idea of "reopening" the same zone in a new file will probably seem very familiar.

+Sometimes you want to declare an object and then have a lot of them.
+Something like a wooden spoon, a low-level slime monster or a player body object may get just one declaration in the World Files for a lot of individual objects in the world.
+Differences in state or appearance can add variation where you need it without requiring giant, bloated World Files with fifteen identical slime monsters that just have a "7" or a "12" after their name.

+There are a few kinds of special punctuation in names and name-like things that Demiurge may use for itself.
+For instance, a Position (see later in this file) is a location's item name followed by a pound sign and then some additional information, such as "my\_room#25,71".
+And instanced objects use a dollar sign and then a number as a suffix.
+So a dynamically-created maze room might be called "blorg-maze-room$25", while a specific Position inside that location might be "blorg-maze-room$25#3,17".

 == Events and State Changes